 Safety Findings from Marketing Experience

-Lead author(s): CSPV Medical Safety Operations Associate/Physician
+Lead author(s): GPV Medical Safety Operations Associate/Physician

 If the investigational product has been approved for marketing in any country, this section should include a concise summary of key safety findings that have arisen from marketing experience and that became available to the sponsor during the reporting period, particularly if the findings resulted in changes to the product labelling, investigator’s brochure, informed consent document or amendments to the product’s risk management plan.
 This includes not only safety findings relating to approved use but also off-label use, administration to special populations (eg, pregnant women), medication errors, overdose and abuse.